| Technical Level: | Basic/Beginner | Published: | |

 Where many paths and errands meet.

-You've guessed it, this is another element that has no effect outside visual browsers.
+And wither then?
+I cannot say.</pre>You've guessed it, this is another element that has no effect outside visual browsers.

 Summary

 That's nearly it for text elements, hopefully you now understand most of the elements and entity references that you can use in your XHTML documents to mark-up your text.
-In part three we will be looking at XHTML's three different types of lists - ordered lists, unordered lists and definition lists.
-We'll also see how you can add graphics to your pages and how you link your documents together and to other documents/sites.